mukesh-kk/website/src/routes/blog/building-cloud-dev-assistants-with-gpt-4-on-gitpod.md

 ```

 Note that we're using async here, so as not to block the overall execution of the Task.
-We can write out our other activites from here, adding an activity to read the file later, then delete it, and finally, orchestrate everything using a workflow definition:
+We can write out our other activities from here, adding an activity to read the file later, then delete it, and finally, orchestrate everything using a workflow definition:

 ```python
 @workflow.defn